 When you first create a Box integration, it will pull all existing files that match the provided file pattern and put the files in our Data Lake.

-How to configure the integration
+How to configure the connector

 Set up your Box account